Information on applying for a PhD or a Professional Doctorate at the School of Environment, Education and Development (SEED).

 - a detailed CV.

 When you submit an application, you will receive notification that it has been received.
 Our admissions team will contact you to let you know if we require any further information.

 We aim to process all applications within six weeks and will contact you with our decision as soon as possible.

 Finding a supervisor

 Providing clear details of your research area or group within your research proposal will make it easier for us to identify suitable opportunities for you.

 Please see PhD programmes for relevant research groups to find a potential supervisor, and include this in section six of the application form under 'Proposed programme of study'.

 You can apply without identifying a preferred supervisor, but we recommend that you contact potential supervisors for advice on developing your research proposal in advance of submitting your application.

 Although guarantees cannot be made, we will do our best to match your area of research to the most suitable supervisors within the field.

-For further information contact Christopher Kitchen, Postgraduate Research Recruitment and Admissions Officer.
+For further information, email Christopher Kitchen, Postgraduate Research Recruitment and Admissions Officer.
 You can reach Christopher at +44 (0)161 275 0807.